tihomirt/Test-Assignment-Simple/README.md

 mvn clean test

 ## Project overview:
-The project uses Selenium Webdriver 3, JUnit 5.
+The project uses Selenium WebDriver 3, JUnit 5.

 ### Build tool:
 Maven with surefire

 ### Additional Libraries:
-WebDriverManager (https://github.com/bonigarcia/webdrivermanager) - chosen this webdriver manager library to make the intial configuations, maintenance and running easier.
+WebDriverManager (https://github.com/bonigarcia/webdrivermanager) - chosen this WebDriver manager library to make the test maintenance and running easier.

 Logback - for logging basic actions

 ### There are several groups of classes in the projects:

-1. Test Arhcitecture - /src/main/java/com/qa/testbase
+1. Test Architecture - /src/main/java/com/qa/testbase
-Here are all the classes which are responsible for driver creation, and contains extension and initial configuration.
+Here are all the classes which are responsible for driver creation and contains extension and initial configuration.

 2. Wait package - /src/main/java/com/qa/wait
-Wait utilities - Since webdriver 3 these are almost just wrapper classes to make the test cases easier to read.
+Wait utilities - With WebDriver 3 these are almost just wrapper classes to make the test cases easier to read.

 3. PageObjects and sections - /src/main/java/com/qa/pageobjects
 Pageobjects are basicaly mapped webpages into java objects.
 They make the code maintenance easier and resuable.